fatalerror-lol/fatalerror-lol.github.io/_posts/2026-1-1-welcome-to-the-glitch.md

 - **No clean endings.** Some logs will have resolution.
 Most won't.
 Sometimes the point IS the mess.
 Sometimes I'm still figuring out what the story means while I'm writing it.

 - **Footnotes.** Did I mention the footnotes?
 I'm mentioning them again.
-They're Pratchett-style.
 They're where the tangents live.
 They're the overthinking overflow.
 If you don't like footnotes, this is not your circus.

 ### Why should you ignore this?